sagnik119/LLaMA-Factory/docs/phi3_rmsnorm_regularization.md

 ## Overview

-The implementation adds two key features:
+The implementation adds three key features:

 1. **RMSNorm-only Training**: Fine-tune only the RMSNorm parameters while freezing all other model parameters
 2. **RMSNorm Output Regularization**: Apply regularization to post-attention RMSNorm outputs in specific layers to control row (token) norms
+3. **Variance Regularization**: Control the variance of RMSNorm output matrices to stabilize training (NEW!)

 ## New Configuration Parameters